aphistic/golf/README.md

 Examples
 ========

-For brevity a lot of error checking has been omitted, be sure you do your checks!
+For brevity a lot of error checking has been omitted from these examples, be sure you do your checks!

 The standard way to implement the golf library is by creating a Client, connecting to a server and creating Loggers off that Client: